 CSC is currently seeking support for International Day for Street Children to be adopted by the United Nations.
 If the day becomes a UN Day – like World Water Day or World AIDS day – then vital pressure will be placed on governments around the world to recognise and support street children.

-You can join over 3,000 people who have already signed our Demand a Day petition and find out more about International Day for Street Children 2014 via our microsite www.streetchildrenday.org
+You can join over 3,000 people who have already signed our Demand a Day petition and find out more about International Day for Street Children at www.streetchildrenday.org.

-The International Day for Street Children is supported by Aviva, the world’s 6th largest insurance group, HSBC, one of the world’s largest banking and financial services organisations and Tesco, one of the world’s leading retailers.
+The International Day for Street Children has been supported by Aviva, the world’s 6th largest insurance group, HSBC, one of the world’s largest banking and financial services organisations and Tesco, one of the world’s leading retailers.

 It Starts With You: The journey to UN recognition of International Day for Street Children